ayushawasthi24/HackAI_Hack-230494/README.md

 3. The application will then retrieve the current temperature at your location using the OpenWeatherMap API and check if it falls outside the specified range.

+4. First of all the user agent will log the current weather by portraying it in a mystical way (to cater the needs of the theme of hackathon).

-4. If the temperature is higher or lower than the specified thresholds, you will receive an alert. 🚨
+5. If the temperature is higher or lower than the specified thresholds, you will receive an alert. 🚨

-5. You can exit the application by pressing Ctrl+C on your keyboard. 📴
+6. You can exit the application by pressing Ctrl+C on your keyboard. 📴

 Enjoy using this Alertify app!! ☔🌈🌞